python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/installing-and-using-python.md

 > version compatibility or for working on projects made in a certain version.
 Only uninstall things if you want to.

 1. Go to [python.org/downloads](https://www.python.org/downloads) and click the big yellow "Download Python 3.x.x" button near the top of the page.
-That should start the download of the latest Windows Python installer that best suits your computer.
+That should start the download of the installer for the latest version that best suits your computer.

     If you want a different version or it doesn't work for some reason, you can download the